borntofrappe/borntofrappe/README.md

   - update the color scheme on the `html` element.
 Retrieve the preference directly from `app.html`

   - consider a more descriptive name for the component introducing the page (top, welcome mat, intro...)

+- blog page with `<Article>` component

+  - include the date as a string to bypass the automatic conversion made on the frontmatter (`2021-04-10` would become `2021-04-10T00:00:00.000Z`)